Review of Diamond Care Dog Food

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Based on its ingredients alone, Diamond Care looks like an above-average dry dog food.
+Based on its ingredients alone, Diamond Care Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 45%.